 Puffing Billy Railway runs from Belgrave to Gembrook, through the Dandenong Ranges in Melbourne, Australia.

 The route of 24 Kms (15 Miles) is quite a challenge and involves sharp curves and steep climbs.

 During the journey, the trains cross three trestle bridges and four level crossings.

-The most famous landmark to be crossed on this Puffing Billy route is the iconic Monbulk Creek trestle bridge.
+The most famous landmark to be crossed on this Puffing Billy route is the iconic Monbulk Creek trestle bridge (in the video below).